-One of the benefits that we offer to our members is the Continual Professional Development (CPD) scheme.
-CPD is a scheme which encourages people to continue learning and developing your professional skills over time.
+The AGI's Continuing Professional Development (CPD) scheme encourages our members to continue learning and developing their professional skills over time.

-CPD points can be gained for a wide variety of activities to reflect the broad base of interests and skills: from participating in workshops or giving a presentation, to authoring GI / GIS reports for your employer.
-We aim to be as transparent as possible about what we offer points for and why, with detailed information available here.
-To give a brief overview you can earn points for activities as varied as attending lectures or giving a presentation to authoring GI/GIS reports for your employer.
-Effectively you can work towards your CPD by just doing your job well which is quite convenient!
+CPD points can be gained from a wide variety of activities to reflect a broad base of your interests and skills: from participating in workshops or giving a presentation, to authoring GI / GIS reports for your employer.
+We aim to be as transparent as possible about what we offer points for and why, with detailed information available here:

 What is the Process?

 You can start keeping your CPD log immediately.
-Use the template (available at the link below to AGI Members) to ensure you record your activities and what you have gained from them.
+Use the template below to ensure you record all your activities and what you have gained from them.
 Remember to record key details, such as dates of courses or presentations and URLs of further details.

-When your return has been validated by AGI, you will receive an official certificate confirming your CPD record for that year, enabling you to easily keep track of your future progress.
+When your return has been validated by the AGI, you will receive an official certificate confirming your CPD record for that year, enabling you to easily keep track of your future progress.

-You will need to evidence CPD as part of your application for CGeog Status.
-AGI works with RGS to ensure that the AGI CPD scheme supports your application.
+You will need to evidence CPD as part of your application for CGeog.
+The AGI works with the RGS to ensure that our CPD scheme supports your application.

-Once you are chartered, you will need to continue to submit an annual return.
+Once you are chartered, you will need to continue submitting an annual return.
 Again, the AGI CPD scheme will assist you with the evidence for your return.

-Members also use their participation in the scheme in other ways - for example, as evidencing their professional commitment for internal annual reviews or promotion process, or even to refer to when applying for new roles.
+Members also use their participation in the scheme in other ways - for example, as evidence to their professional commitment for internal annual reviews or promotion processes, or even as a reference when applying for new roles.

 However, the key reason for taking part in the scheme is to ensure that you are managing your own CPD - to grow in your professional role and track your progress.
 A structured approach to this, with the benefit of input from experienced GI Professionals, is incredibly valuable.